openvinotoolkit/open_model_zoo/tools/model_tools/README.md

 ## Installation

-Model Downloader and other automation tools can be installed as a part of [openvino-dev](https://pypi.org/project/openvino-dev/) Python\* package or from source.
+Model Downloader and other automation tools can be installed as part of the [openvino-dev](https://pypi.org/project/openvino-dev/) Python\* package or from source.
 Installation from source is as follows:

 1. Install Python (version 3.6 or higher), [setuptools](https://pypi.org/project/setuptools/):